-What's really nice about the Mountain Pine Ridge is that there is a lot to do in this area including some fun water options.
+What's really nice about the Mountain Pine Ridge is that you can do a lot in a day, including some fun water options.

-Big Rock Falls involves a steep hike down, however you can hike right up to the foot of the waterfall and swim in the cascading pools just below the falls.
+Big Rock Falls involves a steep hike down to the foot of the waterfall where you can swim in the cascading pools just below the falls.

 Rio Frio Cave is the best cave for claustrophobics.
 Everything is big in this cave!
 The two 65-foot arched entry ways leave you in awe.
 Huge stalactites hang from the massive cathedral-like vault, which is part of a cave system the Maya used to bury their dead.
 Room size boulders are strewn throughout the cave and a stream flows through, forming pools with cascading falls.

 Openings at both ends make flashlights unnecessary for viewing the cave's formations during daylight hours.
 There is a beach area with a foot bridge for crossing the stream and getting to the other side, which leads to the exit.
 It is a quarter mile through to the other side, another equally impressive opening.

 Rio Frio Cave